daydemir/senseable-python-template/docs/getting-started.md

 #### Delete the requirements.txt

-In order to avoid confusion, it is recommended that you delete the `requirements.txt` file as it will remain out of date.
+In order to avoid confusion, it is recommended that you delete the `requirements.txt` file as it will not be used.

 ### pyproject.toml
 It will be useful to familiarize yourself with the `pyproject.toml` file.
 This file is the current best practice method for defining project parameters and dependencies.
 Poetry will populate and use this file as you add dependencies.
 Other build tools like Flit, Hatch, and Setuptools also use the `pyproject.toml`.
-You can read more about https://python-poetry.org/docs/pyproject/
+Read more about `pyproject.toml` at [Python's pyproject documentation](https://python-poetry.org/docs/pyproject/).

 #### What happened to requirements.txt?
 When using Poetry, all your dependencies are managed in the `pyproject.toml` file.
 It is possible to use a `requirements.txt` to populate your dependencies in your `pyproject.toml` with Poetry.